wasmCloud/wasmcloud.com/docs/ecosystem/wash/index.md

 wash --help
 ```

 `wash` has built-in help and you can follow any subcommand with `--help` to get more information about options available.
-For example `wash --help`, `wash ctl --help`, `wash ctl start --help`, and `wash ctl start actor --help` all provide contextual help.
+For example `wash --help`, `wash start --help` and `wash start actor --help` all provide contextual help.

 ## Installation